hendrikmaus/openhab-auth-router/README.md

 ## Use Case

-- You run one or more OpenHAB instances
+- You run one or more openHAB instances
 - The instances are accessed through nginx
 - Nginx is used to provide basic authentication
 - You want to restrict user access to sitemaps